 Performance Outcome Example ii. whether it would be practical to commute to and from the building on a bicycle, having regard to the likely commute distances and nature of the terrain; or iii. the condition of the road and the nature and amount of traffic potentially affecting the safety of commuters. d. adjacent to building entrances or in public areas for customers and visitors.
-Performance Outcome Assessment A condition is recommended requiring that 23 bicycle parking spaces are provided within the site in compliance with E77.1 and E77.2.
-The location of the site in proximity bus stops, dwellings and school facilitate the use of alternative transport options for staff and customers.
-PO78 Loading and servicing areas: a. are not visible from the street frontage; b. are integrated into the design of the building; c. include screening and buffers to reduce negative impacts on adjoining sensitive land uses; d. where possible loading and servicing areas are consolidated and shared with adjoining sites.
+Performance Outcome Assessment A condition is recommended requiring that 23 bicy site in compliance with E77.1 and E77.2.
+The lo dwellings and school facilitate the use of alternative ocation of the site in proximity bus stops, PO78 Loading and servicing areas: a. are not visible from the street frontage; b. are integrated into the design of the building; c. include screening and buffers to reduce negative impacts on adjoining sensitive land uses; d. where possible loading and servicing areas are consolidated and shared with adjoining sites.
 No example provided.
 Performance Outcome Assessment The development includes a loading and servicing area that is setback approximately 60m from Bellmere Road, diminishing the visibility of this part of the building.
 While it is visible from a small proportion of the Bellmere Road, the loading area is integrated into the building and screened to the side boundary.
 In this way, the loading / service area is less prominent than the buildings which directly address the road frontages and thereby complies with PO78.
-PO83 E83 The hours of operation minimise adverse amenity impacts on adjoining sensitive land uses.
-Hours of operation do not exceed 6:00am to 9:00pm Monday to Sunday.
+PO83 The hours of operation minimise adverse amenity impacts on adjoining sensitive land uses.
+E83 Hours of operation do not exceed 6:00am to 9:00pm Monday to Sunday.
 Performance Outcome Assessment The proposed development involves a performance e outcome which differs from Example E83.
 Hours of trading All uses (other than gymnasium) - 6am to 11pm Gymnasium - 24 hrs Outdoor dining limited to 6am to 10pm Non-trading/servicing operations are those hours used by staff, owners, contractors or the like to prepare for trading or clean up after trading.
 Deliveries and Refuse Hours 7am to 6pm for refuse collection for all uses 6am to 10pm for deliveries for all uses.
 The application is supported by an Acoustic Report which is recommended for approval.
 It includes mitigation measures including acoustic fencing.
 A condition is recommended requiring the construction of the acoustic fence, and that development is undertaken in accordance with the recommendations of the report, including limiting the hours of outdoor dining, and closing windows in the gym.